Getúlio Vargas: Establishment of the dictatorship

 Vargas's most prominent opponents were either arrested or exiled.
 As censorship concealed the media and the police were given increased powers, the public fell silent.
 Like when he took office, Vargas effectively ruled by decree.
 The Integralists were initially supportive of the coup and the transition toward right-wing politics, anticipating their fellow Integralista Plínio Salgado to be offered a cabinet position, specifically the Minister of Education.
 The opposite ensued; Vargas's government enforced new restrictions on the movement's activities.
 In retaliation, a band of Integralists tried to overthrow the federal government themselves.
 From 10 through 11 May 1938, armed Integralists and disloyal palace guards attacked the presidential palace in an effort to depose him.
 They began firing at the building, where Vargas was sleeping, entering into a multihour-long siege with Vargas and Alzira.
 Federal reinforcements arrived at Vargas's aid; four attackers were killed with the rest being imprisoned.
 Salgado sought exile in Portugal, meanwhile.
 The result of the incident was a temporary chill on German-Brazilian relations.

 Most of the constitution was produced by a single man, anti-liberal and anti-communist Francisco Campos, future Minister of Justice for Vargas.
 The new constitution was highly detailed and comprehensive, even more so since Campos was working in a rush.
 Article II stated that there shall be only one flag, hymn, and motto throughout the country, for instance.
 Campos would later hold a press conference and publicize the establishment of the National Press Council, created for the intention of "perfect coordination with the government in the control of the news and of political and doctrinal material."
-In general, the new era incorporated components from European fascism, though the President relied on the army for support rather than political parties.
+In general, the new era incorporated components from European fascism, though the president relied on the army for support rather than political parties.
 Antiliberalism was also very apparent.

 Vargas outlawed all political parties on 2 December 1937.
 A plebiscite to approve the new regime was abandoned, the proposed congress never convened, and Vargas's term of office was prolonged by six years.
-Personally, Vargas told foreign reporters the Estado Nôvo was democratic at heart but promoted authoritarianism at home.
+Personally, Vargas told foreign reporters the Estado Novo was democratic at heart but promoted authoritarianism at home.
 When Alzira asked him about the plebiscite, Vargas replied, "The whole purpose of the coup of November 10 was to avoid any electoral action which could prejudice us at this time; and yet you ask me questions about the plebiscite?"
-Industrial expansion was performed and support for coffee was diminshed.
+Industrial expansion was performed and support for coffee was diminished.
 Campos had suggested a totalitarian party and the Minister of Education requested a fascist youth program, both of which Vargas demonstrated little enthusiasm for and buried.
 "Brasilidade" led to a reform of Portuguese spelling and the closure of foreign language schools and newspapers with the main targets being German and Italian communities.
-In regard to fundamental issues, Vargas's personal power was the deciding factor; trust between the President and his ministers increased, and between March 1938 and June 1941 there was not a change in ministers.
+In regard to fundamental issues, Vargas's personal power was the deciding factor; trust between the president and his ministers increased, and between March 1938 and June 1941 there was not a change in ministers.